krustowski/rou2exOS/docs/shell.md

 ### `bg <binary>`

 Loads and runs an ELF binary in the **background** (shell remains interactive).
 The binary name must be ≤ 8 characters; `.elf` is appended when no extension is given.
-The binary is looked up in the current working directory first (the FAT12 floppy, or the ISO when the cwd is under `/mnt/iso`), then in `/mnt/iso/bin`, so the programs shipped on the ISO image can be started from anywhere.
+The binary is looked up in the current working directory first (the FAT12 floppy, or the ISO when the cwd is under `/mnt/iso`), then in `/mnt/usb/bin` and `/mnt/iso/bin`, so the programs shipped on the boot medium can be started from anywhere.

 ```
 bg eth